The Coldest Game: Plot

-Mansky returns to the game, which is back to the opening scene of the film.
-His brain, suddenly transformed by the alcohol, switches on and he proposes a draw to the judges.
-His opponent turns this down disdainfully, as Mansky is clearly in a bad position from the earlier passage of play.
-Mansky then makes a number of quick moves in the game interspersed by countermoves by an increasingly frustrated Gavrylov and when he proposes a draw again to the judges, Gavrylov agrees and he applauds Mansky, squaring the series 2-2.
+Mansky returns to the game, shaken and with Agent Stone's blood on his hand from the cork, which is the opening scene of the film.
+His brain, transformed by the alcohol, switches on and he proposes a draw.
+His opponent disdainfully turns this down, believing Mansky is in a bad position.
+When Mansky makes a series of quick moves and countermoves, the increasingly frustrated Gavrylov accepts his next proposal for a draw, squaring the series 2-2.

-When Mansky asks to go back to the US embassy he is told the American delegation have to stay in the hotel quarantined, Mansky goes back to his room, and the usual social event after the match carries on without him, the rest of the Soviet delegation being present along with Gavrylov.
+When Mansky asks to return to the US embassy, he is told the American delegation are quarantined in the hotel.
+He goes back to his room, and doesn't attend the usual social event after the match, although the Soviet delegation and Gavrylov do.

-Alfred smuggles some alcohol out of the event and brings it to Mansky’s room via the secret entrance in his wardrobe.
-Mansky asks him for help; Alfred switches on the radio loud, clearly knowing the room is bugged.
-Alfred says he cannot help Mansky leave the hotel, but gives him the red book, and says to not allow the Soviets to trace it back to him in case Mansky gets caught.
-Mansky goes into the lobby toilets by the secret passageways, and escapes into the city to head to the US embassy.
+When Slega smuggles alcohol out of the event and into Mansky’s room via the secret entrance, Mansky asks him for help.
+Knowing the room is bugged, Slega turns up the radio loudly.
+Saying he cannot escort Mansky out, but gives him the red book, and says to make sure the Soviets can't trace it back to him if he gets caught.
+Mansky escapes into the city via the secret passageways to head to the US embassy.

-The world is now 24 hours from a confrontation between the USA and the USSR.
-At the US embassy, in the safe room, he recounts the events to Agent Novak – and says that Gift killed Stone, who was going to kill Mansky.
-Gift gave him another cork, and soaked the one Mansky had gotten earlier in Stone’s blood, to help him identify the bad one.
+24 hours from a Cuban confrontation, in the US embassy safe room, Mansky recounts the events to Agent Novak – and says that Gift killed Stone before she could kill him.
+Before leaving the toilet, Gift gave him a second champagne cork, and soaked the false one in Stone’s blood, to help him distinguish the bad cork from the good cork.
 He then told Mansky to remember the word Rakirovka.
 It still is not clear to Novak whether Stone is the spy or not, and he has four hours to give President Kennedy a decision on whether to place a blockade around Cuba or not.
 Mansky is not sure who to trust, as Agent White did not tell Novak about the scar on Gift’s hand either.

-Novak tells Mansky that the cork soaked in Stone’s blood says the nuclear weapons are ready; the one given by Gift suggests the Soviets are bluffing.
+Novak tells Mansky that the cork soaked in Stone’s blood says the nuclear weapons are ready; the second one Gift suggests the Soviets are bluffing.
 President Kennedy wants to communicate with Mansky by secure telegram, who wonders whether Gift is not on the American’s side at all.
-Using a riddle, Mansky passes a message to the President, and Kennedy announces a blockade of ships to Cuba containing offensive material.
+Explaining his reasoning by using a riddle, Mansky passes a message to the President, and Kennedy announces a blockade of ships to Cuba containing offensive material.
 Mansky tells Novak to thank Gift.